Save the date - July 26-31, 2021

 Our Summer History Day Camp is a week filled with activities, presenters for children ages 8-12.
 Each year is a different focus on a specific time period.
-Past years have includes Native American and frontier culture, and the World War theme.
+Past years have includes Native American and frontier culture, and a Civil War theme.
+Camp normally is scheduled for a week in late July of each year.
+Get application.

 In 2018, camp focused on the Civil War and 19th Century Life.
 Through a variety of hands-on activities and crafts, Day Campers learned about the Civil War and what it was like to live in the 19th century.
 Activities included: a day in the life of a civil war soldier and eating hardtack; Victorian calling cards, etiquette & tea; tour of Rowley House & Millionaires’ Row; creating a seashell covered box and designing a tee shirt; and, a visit from Queen Victoria.

 The 2017 Summer History Day Camp focused on Native American Life and Frontier Culture.
 Activities included a simulated archaeological dig, a Native American drumming demonstration, speakers and arts and crafts.

 There is a fee and advanced registration is required.
 For Historical Society members, the cost is $60.
 For non-members, the cost is $70.
 To register your child, call the Taber Museum at 570-326-3326 for an application or download an application.
-For more information, please call the museum at 570.326.3326.
+For more information, please call the museum.